United States: Population

-The U.S. Census Bureau reported 331,449,281 residents on April 1, 2020, (Note: This figure, like most official data for the United States as a whole, excludes the five unincorporated territories (Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa, and the Northern Mariana Islands) and minor island possessions.) making the United States the third-most-populous country in the world, after China and India.
-The Census Bureau's official 2024 population estimate was 340,110,988, an increase of 2.6% since the 2020 census.
+The U.S. Census Bureau reported 331,449,281 residents on April 1, 2020, (Note: This figure, like most official data for the United States as a whole, excludes the five unincorporated territories (Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa, and the Northern Mariana Islands) and minor island possessions.) making the United States the third-most-populous country in the world, after India and China.
+The Census Bureau's official 2025 population estimate was 341,784,857, an increase of 3.1% since the 2020 census.
 According to the Bureau's U.S. Population Clock, on July 1, 2024, the U.S. population had a net gain of one person every 16 seconds, or about 5400 people per day.
 In 2023, 51% of Americans age 15 and over were married, 6% were widowed, 10% were divorced, and 34% had never been married.
 In 2023, the total fertility rate for the U.S. stood at 1.6 children per woman, and, at 23%, it had the world's highest rate of children living in single-parent households in 2019.
+Most Americans live in the suburbs of major metropolitan areas.

 The United States has a diverse population; 37 ancestry groups have more than one million members.
 White Americans with ancestry from Europe, the Middle East, or North Africa form the largest racial and ethnic group at 57.8% of the United States population.
 Hispanic and Latino Americans form the second-largest group and are 18.7% of the United States population.
 African Americans constitute the country's third-largest ancestry group and are 12.1% of the total U.S. population.
 Asian Americans are the country's fourth-largest group, composing 5.9% of the United States population.
 The country's 3.7 million Native Americans account for about 1%, and some 574 native tribes are recognized by the federal government.
 In 2024, the median age of the United States population was 39.1 years.